blobtoolkit/blobtoolkit/src/blobtoolkit-pipeline/src/README.md

 1. `busco.smk` - run BUSCO using specific and basal lineages.
 Count BUSCOs in 1kb windows for each contig

-1. `cov_stats` - calculate coverage in 1kb windows using mosdepth.
+1. `cov_stats` - calculate coverage in 1kb windows using blobtk depth.

 1. `window_stats` - aggregate 1kb values into windows of fixed proportion (10%, 1% of contig length) and fixed length (100kb, 1Mb)